ucheetah/ucheetah.github.io/_posts/2024-05-23-exo-viz-cluster.md

 github: https://github.com/ucheetah/exoplanet-viz-cluster
 ---

-<em> This is the first of my new website where I look forward to sharing more of my work in data science and data analysis. </em>
+<p style="font-size: 1.2rem"> <em> This is the first of my new website where I look forward to sharing more of my work in data science and data analysis. </em> </p>

 <hr>